isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-land-the-national-archives-of-singapores-map-collection.md

 The National Archives of Singapore (NAS) is the official custodian of all records of national and historical significance that serve as the corporate and social memory of the Singapore government and its people.
 The NAS holds possibly the largest collection of Singapore maps, numbering around 10,000.
 These are available to the public and include an extensive collection of survey and topographic maps dating from the British colonial era to modern times.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/1943_Syonan_Map_of_SG.jpg)
-<div style="background-color: white;">(Top left) A segment of the Singapore Town Plan series map printed by the Japanese in 1943 during the Occupation.
+<div style="background-color: white;">A segment of the Singapore Town Plan series map printed by the Japanese in 1943 during the Occupation.
 The map is labelled "Syonan” on the top left corner and Japanese inscriptions can be seen on the bottom left corner of the map. <i>Survey Department, courtesy of National Archives of Singapore. </i></div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/Aerial_Map_of_SG_Town.jpg)
 <div style="background-color: white;">An aerial map of Singapore town, 1950.
 These maps were made by stitching together aerial photographs taken by the British airforce's 81 squadron, an air reconnaissance unit based at the Seletar and Tengah airbases between 1947 and 1970. <i> Survey Department, courtesy of National Archives of Singapore. </i></div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/1971_Map_of_SG_Island.jpg)
-<div style="background-color: white;">The first map produced under the Singapore Armed Forces Mapping unit was this 1971 1-inch to 1-mile topographic map Of Singapore. <i> Singapore Land Authority, courtesy of National Archives of Singapore. </i></div>
+<div style="background-color: white;">The first map produced under the Singapore Armed Forces Mapping unit was this 1971 1-inch to 1-mile topographic map of Singapore. <i> Singapore Land Authority, courtesy of National Archives of Singapore. </i></div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/1955_Electoral_Map.jpg)
 <div style="background-color: white;">An electoral division map for the 1955 Legislative Assembly general election.
 This was a landmark event in Singapore's political history in which the majority of members in the governing Legislative Assembly would be elected rather than appointed by British colonial authorities.
 It set the stage for Singapore's achievement of self-government in 1959. <i>Singapore Land Authority, courtesy of National Archives of Singapore. </i></div>